wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-overview.md

 You deploy this configuration in the following phases:

 - [Phase 1: Configure Azure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase1).
-Create a storage account, cloud services, and a cross-premises virtual network.
+Create a storage account, availability sets, and a cross-premises virtual network.
 - [Phase 2: Configure domain controllers](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase2).
 Create and configure replica Active Directory Domain Services (AD DS) domain controllers.
 - [Phase 3: Configure SQL Server infrastructure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase3).
 Create and configure the SQL Server virtual machines, prepare them for use with SharePoint, and create the cluster.
 - [Phase 4: Configure SharePoint servers](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase4).
 Create and configure the four SharePoint virtual machines.